 Offset-Create duplicate geometry an offset distance from the selected geometry.
 After selecting the Offset tool, the Type dialog box appears.
 In the type dialog box, select either single (one item), chain (series of interconnected items), or loop (series of interconnected items that make a closed loop).
 If you select single, then the feature selected with the LMB is offset a specified distance in the direction of the yellow arrow.
 If you select chain, then all features between the first feature picked with the LMB and the second feature picked are offset the specified distance.
 If it is not clear which line segments are selected, then a query box appears asking if this is the desired chain.
-You can accept selection, go to the next selection, back up to the previous selection, or quit.
+You can accept this selection, go to the next selection, back up to the previous selection or quit.
 If you select loop, then all features in a loop that contains the first feature picked with the LMB are offset the specified distance.
 This tool continues to operate until a new sketcher tool is selected, the user closes the dialog window, or the user presses the MMB twice.
+If you want to change the type, leave the offset value blank and press the <Enter> key.
+Then select the desired type from the Type dialog box.